spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/getting-started.rst

 Getting Started
 ###############

+To get started using SCT, you may wish to read our 2024 Review "`Reproducible Spinal Cord Quantitative MRI Analysis with the Spinal Cord Toolbox <https://doi.org/10.2463/mrms.rev.2023-0159>`__".

-To get started using SCT, you may take a look at the `Batch Processing Example`_, or follow the longer :ref:`tutorials` materials.
+For a more hands-on approach, you can take a look at the `Batch Processing Example`_, or follow the longer :ref:`tutorials` materials.

 Batch Processing Example